Barbatos6669/PiPinPP/README.md

 ## Contributing

-**We’re just getting started and welcome your ideas, feedback, and contributions!**
+**We're just getting started and welcome your ideas, feedback, and contributions!**

+📋 **Check our [ROADMAP.md](ROADMAP.md) to see what we're working on next**

-- If you’re an Arduino user, tell us which features or API patterns you’d love to see.
+- If you're an Arduino user, tell us which features or API patterns you'd love to see.
 - Open an issue for suggestions, questions, or bug reports.
 - Pull requests and documentation help are always welcome!
+- Look for `good first issue` labels for beginner-friendly tasks.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.

 ---